talkl/jetbrains-move-caret-to-code-block-keybinding/README.md

 - Handles nested blocks by tracking bracket depth
 - Ignores brackets that appear inside strings or comments
 - Supports finding parent blocks when already at a block boundary
-- Works with any language that uses curly braces for code blocks

 ## Requirements